prachichoudhary2004/Blog_website/README.md

 QuirkyNest

-file:///C:/Users/Prachi/Desktop/PROJECTS/BLOG%20WEBSITE/index.html

 ![Screenshot (69)](https://github.com/user-attachments/assets/3b5def16-72dd-4ee3-a9eb-2c0a469cf4bf)

-This is a simple blog website project built using HTML and CSS.
+This is a simple blog website project .
 The website allows users to view blog posts with a clean and responsive design.
 It includes a homepage with a list of blog posts and individual pages for each post.

 Features
 Responsive design that works on desktop and mobile devices.